Light1596/cloud-api-resume/readme.md

 # Cloud API Resume Project
 Welcome to the Cloud API Resume project!
 This project aims to create a serverless function that fetches resume data stored in a NoSQL database and returns it in JSON format.
-Additionally, GitHub Actions is integrated to automatically deploy updates to your cloud serverless function whenever you push to your repository.
+Additionally, GitHub Actions is integrated to automatically deploy updates to AWS Lambda function whenever I push to this repository.

 # ARCHITECTURE DIAGRAM
 ![cloud resume api - Page 4 (2)](https://github.com/user-attachments/assets/27646a2d-00cf-4437-9ad2-142780c28c45)